Annex 16 - Active Shooter / Physical Threat

 - Adopting the survival mind set during times of crisis

 Shelter-in-place goes into effect during emergency situations where it is important to minimize exposure to outdoor hazards.
 These situations may include:

 - Extreme weather

 - Dangerous air quality due to the accidental or intentional release of hazardous materials

 A shelter-in-place order will be signaled by an activation of the Binghamton University emergency notification system.
 This may include text messages, emails, voicemail messages, web page banners and any other means of communicating emergency information available to Binghamton University.

 If a shelter-in-place order is given, enter the nearest building and move to an interior room away from exterior windows.
 First and foremost, do not panic.

-Weather Related Emergency: Avoid windows.
-If you are in the path of the storm, go to the lowest floor, small center room (like a bathroom or closet), under a stairwell, or in an interior hallway with no windows.
+Weather-Related Emergency: Avoid windows.
+If you are in the path of the storm, go to the lowest floor, small center room (like a bathroom or closet), under a stairwell or an interior hallway with no windows.
 If your shelter is being impacted by dangerously high winds, crouch as low as possible to the floor, facing down; cover your head with your hands.
 Once the storm has passed, await further instructions from authorized personnel.